 • Mental health and wellness

-To find out more about these services and more, please visit our Student Support Services page.
+To find out more about these services, please visit our Student Support Services page.
+KIng's also offers personal counselling services to students.

 To set up an appointment with a counsellor, complete the appointment request form or